HeardLibrary/workshops/TextMining/readme.md

 ###Making a Heatmap

-*This example is adapted slightly from [Text Mining the Complete Works of William Shakespeare](http://www.exegetic.biz/blog/2013/09/text-mining-the-complete-works-of-william-shakespeare/) by Andew Collier.*
+*This example is adapted slightly from [Text Mining the Complete Works of William Shakespeare](http://www.exegetic.biz/blog/2013/09/text-mining-the-complete-works-of-william-shakespeare/) by Andrew Collier.*

 ```R
 common <- removeSparseTerms(tdm, 0.005)